Classic Bells > Soapy stuff > Salting-out Soap Scraps

 When the soap is fully melted with no lumps, add fragrance, superfat, color, or any other additives you desire.
 Pour or spoon the soap into molds and allow the soap to cool and harden.
 Cut it into bars when it is firm enough to handle.

-The soap bars will need time to dry down.
-If your experience is like mine, you will also see the soap lather better after several weeks, so don't be impatient!
+The soap bars will need time to dry.
+If your experience is like mine, you will also see the soap lather much better after several weeks, so be patient -- give the soap plenty of time to cure.

 The picture below is what my first salted-out batch looked like after being molded into bars.
 The soap scraps were fairly light colored, so the salted-out soap was a pale ivory and I was happy with the result.
 The batches I have done since then have used darker colored soap scraps (including some soaps with a large doses of activated carbon), so the salted-out soap is also darker.
 While this soap is less appealing to look at, it is still useful.